 If you die, your family loses that potential income.

 So do you need €1,500,000 worth of cover?

-Plus, I hate to say it, but you’ll be gone too and so will your day to day costs (food, clothing etc.), so that reduces the amount you need even further.
+Plus you’ll be gone too, and so will your day to day costs (food, clothing etc.), so that reduces the amount of cover your family need even further.